serious-scaffold/ss-python/docs/dev/env.md

 This command will accomplish the following tasks:

-- Create a virtual environment when `pipenv` is available and not in a CI environment.
+- Create a virtual environment if `pipenv` is available.
+If CI context is detected, the creation will be skipped.
 - Install the project in editable mode with the requirements for documentation, lint, package and test.
 - Install Git hooks for various kinds of check at `pre-push` stage.

 ## Environment Cleanup

-In daily development, especially when we need to upgrade or add new dependencies, we tend to encounter environment related problem.
-A straightforward solution is cleanup the current environment and setup a new one with command like `make dev`.
+In daily development, especially when we need to upgrade or add new dependencies, we tend to encounter environment-related problems.
+A straightforward solution is to cleanup the current environment and setup a new one with a command like `make dev`.
 Three different levels of cleanup approach are recommended here.

 ### Intermediate cleanup